 - 4 sheets nori (dried seaweed)

-- Soy sauce, pickled ginger, wasabi for serving
+- Soy sauce/tamari, pickled ginger, wasabi (optional // for serving)

 - Start by preparing your rice.
 Rinse rice in a fine mesh strainer until your water runs clear.
 Then add to a medium saucepan with water and bring to a boil.
 Once it boils reduce heat to low, cover and cook until water is completely absorbed – about 15 minutes.